Sabrinas Organizing

 PLAN A BUDGET FOR HOLIDAY GIFTS.

 Plan a budget for each recipient.
 You can use our free Christmas gift sheet to help you jot down the cost of it all, or you can make your own.
-This checklist includes a section if you use reward points to buy gifts.
+This checklist (Affiliate Link) includes a section if you use reward points to buy gifts.
 Dividing it up by event and when they occur creates an order of importance and helps determine what gifts you need to buy first.
-And, don't forget the birthdays in December.
+And don't forget the birthdays in December.

 Christmas gift checklist